liquity/bold/README.md

 This drag-down dynamic is inherited from Liquity v1.
 However, Liquity v2 does not pay the collateral gas compensation for redistributions - as such, all else equal, the magnitude of the drag-down effect in v2 is somewhat reduced.
 As are the incentives for a liquidator to trigger repeated redistributions.

+### 24 - SP loss evasion

+It is possible that a Stability Pool depositor may frontrun and evade an incoming liquidation in order to avoid making a net loss.
+For example:

+- Depositor sees incoming liquidation of Trove with ICR < 100% in the mempool
+- Depositor frontruns and withdraws their deposit before the liquidation occurs
+- Liquidation is absorbed by the remaining funds in the SP
+- Depositor re-deposits

+The impact of this is that all other depositors in the SP absorb the loss of the unprofitable liquidation, and the frontrunner evades it.

+This was partially mitigated in Liquity v1 by requiring that no undercollateralized Troves were present in the system upon a withdrawal from the SP.
+However, this is infeasible in v2 since Troves are no longer ordered by collateral ratio, and also accrue interest at different rates.
+Thus, checking for undercollateralized Troves in v2 would require an inefficient loop over all Troves, which is prohibitively expensive gas-wise.

+However, no fix is required since it’s expected that:

+- Most liquidations are profitable for SP depositors, i.e. occur at ICR > 100%, so the collateral value that SP depositors receive is greater than the amount of debt cancelled against their BOLD deposit.

+- Liquidations are MEV competitive and a significant portion of liquidations are expected to be performed via private pools e.g. Flashbots, and not via the public gas auction

+- The majority of SP deposits are “sticky” - that is, most depositors leave their deposit in the SP for the medium/long term to earn continuous BOLD yield, and are not running frontrunning bots in order to evade a very occasional unprofitable liquidation.

+### 25 - Redistribution Loss evasion

+It is possible that a borrower may frontrun and evade an income redistribution liquidation in order to avoid making a net loss.
+For example:

+- Borrower sees incoming redistribution liquidation of a Trove with ICR < 100% in the mempool
+- Borrower frontruns and closes their Trove before the redistribution occurs
+- Redistribution is absorbed by the remaining active Troves
+- Borrower re-opens Trove

+The impact of this is that all other active Troves absorb the loss from the unprofitable liquidation, and the frontrunniner evades it.

+However, no fix is required since it’s expected that:

+- Most redistributions are profitable for active Troves, i.e. occur at ICR > 100% - thus the collateral value that active Troves receive is greater than the amount of debt cancelled against their BOLD deposit.

+- Redistributions are expected to be very rare, and only occur if the Stability Pool has already been emptied.
+Even if the SP _is_ empty, JIT deposits to the Stability Pool can in most cases profitably absorb liquidations

+- Liquidations are MEV intensive and a significant portion of liquidations are expected to be performed via private pools e.g. Flashbots, and not performed via the public gas auction

+### 26 - Debt in front should not include Troves at the same interest rate

+When borrowers assess their redemption risk, it’s recommended that they consider their  “debt-in-front” metric - i.e. how much branch debt is in Troves at lower interest rates than theirs, and thus, all else equal, how much must be redeemed before theirs will be redeemed.

+This metric is not perfect, since debt-in-front can fluctuate dramatically: any borrower may adjust their debt at any time.
+Trove debts also change continuously over time based on their respective interest rates.
+However, debt-in-front does provide a rough metric on which a redemption risk estimate can be based, and is used by several front ends.

+Debt-in-front has one more caveat - that is, borrowers should not consider Troves at the _same_ interest rate as part of their debt-in-front.

+This is due to the fact that all Troves at the same interest rate are redeemed in LIFO order.

+Thus, it’s possible (for example) for a batch manager with a batch at a given interest rate to re-insert their batch at a different position for free (ignoring gas) by re-setting the batch’s interest rate to the same value.
+They could do this as a frontrun to a redemption transaction in order to put more debt in front of another Trove they control, just prior to redemption.

+Thus, Borrowers should not consider Troves at identical interest rates to be part of their ‘debt-in-front’.
+To be conservative, borrowers and front ends should consider debt-in-front to only include debt from Troves in the branch at lower interest rates.

 ### Issues identified in audits requiring no fix
 A collection of issues identified in security audits which nevertheless do not require a fix [can be found here](https://github.com/liquity/bold/issues?q=label%3Awontfix+).